 Landscaper vs Lawnscaper…Know the Difference!

 This is a relatively hostile rant as I have about hit my limit of “my landscaper did this” comments.
 Over the years while providing consultations and meetings with perspective clients the term “Landscaper” has been used far too loosely.
-Interestingly enough they are now calling ME to help with (note the hostility) the mistakes the previous or current “lawnscaper” has made.
-This is frustrating and offensive as I am a professional who is trained formally and practically in my field, but equally concerning is that otherwise really intelligent and successful people trust one of the most important aspects of their lives, (their yard) to a not so qualified Lawnscaper.
+Interestingly enough these same clients are now calling ME to help with the mistakes the previous or current “lawnscaper” has made.
+This is frustrating and offensive as I am a professional who is trained formally and practically in my field, but equally concerning is that otherwise really intelligent and successful people trust one of the most important aspects of their lives, (their yard and personal space) to a not so qualified Lawnscaper.

 No go get your landscape on!

 Lisa’s Landscape and Design (like me on facebook!)

 “Saving the Planet One Yard at a Time”